wincent/masochist/content/wiki/Atosym.md

 ---
 tags: wiki
+title: Atosym
 ---

 [atosym](/wiki/atosym) is a programmers address to symbol conversion aid for working with the new [DWARF](/wiki/DWARF) format.
-The official product page is: <http://wincent.com/a/products/atosym/>
+The official product page is: <http://typechecked.net/a/products/atosym/>